madebits/madebits.github.io/r/linux-csman.md

   sudo csman create /dev/sdc1 -s secret.bin -one -ck -ap @foo -i e -k --
   ```

-  Here, session password will be echoed and user password for *secret.bin* will be read from session slot *@foo*.
+  In this example, the session password will be echoed and user password for *secret.bin* will be read from session slot *@foo*.
 The `-one` option tells `csman.sh` to only use one (outer AES) encryption layer.

   As another example, we can embed the secret in slot 2 during creation (default is slot 1):